dotlang/language/doc/RFE.md

 So if (x,y) is expected, you can provide `(x,y,z)` (as function input or output or ...).
 So when type T is expected, you can provide either T itself or any of it's subtypes.
 ------------
+We have two categories of types: named and unnamed.
+Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations.
+Named: `type MyType := ?????` These are defined by the developer and on the right side we can have another named or unnamed type.
+We have two special types: `nothing` and `any`.
+All types are subtypes of `any`. `nothing` is not subtype of anything.
+So if a function expects nothing (which is weird) you can only pass a nothing to it and nothing else.
-We have 7 kinds of type: tuple, union, array, hash, primitive, function and named.
+We have 7 kinds of type: tuple, union, array, hash, primitive, function.
 We write C <: S which means C (child) is subtype of S (supertype).
+- A type is subtype of itself.
 - Primitive: C and S are the same
 - Array: if their elements <:
 - Hash: same key, Vs <: Vc
-- function: C:func(I1)->O1, S: func(I2)->O2 I1<:I2 and O2 <: O1
+- function: C:func(I1)->O1, S: func(I2)->O2 I1<:I2 and O1 <: O2 and if inputs are named, they should match.
 - Sum types: C: C1|C2|...|Cn and S: S1|S2|...|Sm if Ci<:Si and n<=m
-- Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:S1 and n>=m and if both have named fields, they must match
-- Named: A named type is subtype of it's definition (type SE := int, then SE is subtype of int).
-`nothing` is supertype of `any` and all other types.
-Variable of named type can be assigned to unnamed type and vice versa. `type SE := int` then SE and int are assignable.
+- Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:S1 and n>=m and if both have named fields, they must match Variable of named type can be assigned to unnamed type and vice versa. `type SE := int` then SE and int are assignable.
-Two named types with different names are not assignable implicitly, but a named type and it's underlying type are.
+Two named types with different names are not assignable implicitly.
 `type SE := int & var s: SE = 12`
+Suppose that we have a function `func f(x: T1, y: T2, z: T3)`
+You can call this function with 3 data, if type of each data is subtype of corresponding function argument. if input is named, it should match with names on the function declaration.

+? - Type hierarchy
+The ones who are below are those who can accept more general data. so (int,int) is below int.
+As a result top of the tree if `nothing`.

+? - Should we consider `(int)` same as `int`?
+If we do so, a func which expects `(int)` can be called with an integer.

+? - What about function pointer/lambda?
+A lambda has a `func` type.
+The lambda we want to send to a function should have a type which is subtype of expected type.

 ? - Go does not permit adding a new function to an existing type if the type is outside file of new function.
 Can we do the same thing here?
 It will help organizing the code.
+But we do not want to tie data (type) and functions.

 ? - The implicit subtyping for empty types can be confusing sometimes.
 Is it possible to make it more explicit and readable.
 Think about different situations like multiple functions, type hierarchy, function overriding.